Kinto/kinto/docs/tutorials/authentication-github.rst

             print('Check Github')

-Now using Basic Authentication it should be skipped, but with this request it should print it in the server console:
+Now a request with Basic Authentication should not print `Check Github` in the server console but this one should:

 ::